em-tg

 }

 The array referred to by def and the function’s return value will live as long as there exist references into it.
 Rust has no equivalent to this.
-The closest you can get (I think) is something like the following:
+We can return a reference to a constant…

 for item in haystack {